dsmsuite/dsmsuite.github.io/index.md

 * Consistent high project pressure will lead to accumulation of technical debt and will hurt productivity

 **Architecture Control**
-* In many cases an architectural definition is absent or is too high conceptual level to provide guidance on which dependencies are allowed.
+* In many cases an architectural definition is absent or is at a too high conceptual level to provide guidance on which dependencies are allowed.
 Also no validation is performed if the implementation conforms to the architectural definition.
 This is essential because developers can easily violate intended architecture by simply modifying the source code

 **Architecture Visualization**